Rights Respecting School: Gold Level

 The Award recognises achievement in incorporating the Convention into a school’s planning, policies and practice.
 A Rights Respecting School teaches children’s rights and models rights and respect in all its relationships – between teacher / adults and pupils.

-Being a Rights Respecting school has become part of our everyday school life and we are proud to have achieved Level 1 in July 2016 and level 2 July 2018.
+Being a Rights Respecting school has become part of our everyday school life and we are proud to have achieved Level 1 in July 2016, level 2 July 2018 and Gold level in July 2021.

 How can parents support their child to learn about the Convention at home?